buildwithgrove/helm-charts/charts/path/path-watch-integration-guide.md

 ```

 This will deploy:
-- PATH API service in the app namespace
+- PATH service in the app namespace
 - WATCH with kube-prometheus-stack in the monitoring namespace
 - ServiceMonitor for PATH metrics in the monitoring namespace
 - Dashboards for PATH in the monitoring namespace